 We will not talk about 100% plastic bags here, poop or otherwise, as I think we can all agree that they are not a zero-waste dog option.

-Greenwashing is to make people believe that your company is doing more to protect the environment that it really is.
+Greenwashing makes people believe that your company is doing more to protect the environment than it really is.
 If you want to learn more about this, read on.

 Biodegradable Poop Bags

 Some doggie poop bags are made from plastics that are oxo-biodegradable.
 This means that they contain chemical additives that break down plastics into smaller elements.